This post may contain affiliate links. Please read how we make money for more information.

 But that was before I tried a garden-fresh tomato.
 Oh my, what a difference!
 Since then, I’ve been a huge tomato fan – as long as they come from someone’s garden and not from a grocery store.

-For those looking for frugal living tips with a big impact, it’s possible to save a lot of money by growing your own food.
+It’s possible to save a lot of money by growing your own food.
 To do this, of course, you do need a place where you can plant a garden.
 This strategy won’t work for those who live in apartments, condos, and homes with small yards.

 In addition to being a great way to save money, growing a garden is also a great hobby.
 It’s a lot of fun to plant seeds, nurture your garden, and watch it grow and produce a bounty of food.